phax/as2-lib/README.md

 # News and noteworthy

+* v4.0.3 - work in progress
+  * The random parameters class now supports creating random values that are longer than 10 characters
 * v4.0.2 - 2018-04-05
   * improved client configurability and customizability
   * Switching back to preferring BC PKCS12 key store, because JDK PKCS 12 key store is partially case insensitive